potentpwnables/potentpwnables.github.io/_posts/2023-02-26-cyber-defenders-insider-challenge.md

 ###### Question 3
-It is believed that a credential dumping tool was downloaded. what is the file name of the download?
+It is believed that a credential dumping tool was downloaded.
+What is the file name of the download?

 This question sort of gave away the answer in the question itself.
 First and foremost, it says "a credential dumping tool was downloaded", which immediately made me check the `Downloads` folder.
 There was one file in there, which was a zip file, and the question's answer text input had a placeholder that gave a hint for the format of the answer, which ended in ".zip".
 So even if you weren't familiar with [Mimikatz](https://github.com/ParrotSec/mimikatz), you'd still have a pretty good idea of what the answer is, which is `mimikatz_trunk.zip`.